 We can help you understand the home buying process.
 Attend classes or counseling on personal finance, credit repair or loan options.

 The Homebuyer Education Class is where you will receive an overview of the home-buying process, from both the housing real estate professionals’ and buyers’ perspectives.
 It outlines the purchasing steps and requirements as well as a variety of other issues including the value of a home inspection, the variety of loan types, specific public loan programs and homeowners insurance.
 Upon completion, attendees receive a Certificate of Completion which is required by several loan programs available to low and moderate income first-time homebuyers.
 Ask the experts.
 What is the difference between an appraiser and an inspector?
 Is home insurance the same as mortgage insurance?
 How much insurance do I need?
 Besides a down payment, is there anything else I should save for?
-The six-hour class, held twice a month, is free.
-If you’re thinking of buying, this is the class to take.
-‘Get the Facts’ orientation is the place to start!
+Call our office for more information.

 Home Choice Counseling